s4w3d0ff/python-poloniex/README.md

 print(polo.sell('BTC_CGA', '0.003', '10'))
 ```

-**An example of a WAMP application using the websocket push API can be found [here](https://github.com/s4w3d0ff/python-poloniex/blob/master/examples/polocalbox.py)**
+**An example of a WAMP application using the websocket push API can be found [here](https://github.com/s4w3d0ff/python-poloniex/blob/master/examples/polocalbox.py).**

-The requirements to run the above example (may be different on different systems, [see here](http://autobahn.ws/python/installation.html) for official documentaion):
+The requirements to run the WAMP example (may be different on different systems, [see here](http://autobahn.ws/python/installation.html) for official documentaion):
 ```bash
 sudo pip install pyOpenSSL
 sudo pip install autobahn[twisted]